Skip to Main Content

 Antelias and the Architecture of the Lebanese Table

 The coastal highway that runs through Antelias, in Lebanon's Matn District, is not a quiet approach.
 Traffic accumulates early in the evening, and the low commercial frontages along the route give little away.
+Al Halabi Restaurant is an authentic Lebanese restaurant in Antelias, Lebanon, with a 4.4 Google rating and a price tier of 2.
 Yet this stretch of Greater Beirut's northern suburbs has sustained a serious dining culture for decades, one built not on imported formats but on the discipline of the Lebanese mezze table, where the sourcing of ingredients is the primary editorial decision a kitchen makes.
 Al Halabi Restaurant operates within that tradition, in a district where restaurants are evaluated by regulars who return weekly rather than tourists who arrive once.

 What the Ingredient-Forward Model Means in Practice